-Physical problems, like an infection in the stomach which can cause one to feel anxious, or someone experiencing hallucinations due to bacteria present in his urinary system, are problems relating to everyday life, things we may all experience of the many obstacles we face.
-Good mental acuity is therefore crucial in detecting and resolving any issue swiftly and fully.
+Physical problems, like an infection in the stomach which can cause one to feel anxious, or someone experiencing hallucinations due to bacteria in his urinary system, are problems relating to everyday life, things we might experience.
+Good mental acuity is therefore crucial in detecting and resolving any issue swiftly and thoroughly.
 Any dulling of one's mental sharpness is the exact opposite of what it takes to resolve a problem.
-Service members and veterans, and their family members are particularly vulnerable.
-Sedation, alcohol, or drugs all inhibit your ability to get back on track and get your affairs in order, and should be avoided when tackling mental health issues, such as feeling low from bad news, returning from service, or the shock associated with the death of a loved one.
+Service members and veterans and their family members are particularly vulnerable.
+Sedation, alcohol, or drugs all inhibit your ability to get back on track and get your affairs in order and should be avoided when tackling mental health issues, such as feeling low from bad news, returning from service, or the shock associated with the death of a loved one.

 Because sometimes we just need to keep it simple.